What your blood has to say

-- Call your family doctor or Preventive medical examination (PME) for a laboratory near you.
+- Call your family doctor for the blood extraction.

-After the extraction, your laboratory will send your bloodwork to our lab.
+After the extraction, you need to send your bloodwork to our lab.
+You will receive information for this because it depends on where you live.
 The results will be in after two weeks.
 The results of your bloodwork will be discussed during the next consultation with your therapist.

 The results of your blood test combined with the results of the stool test and the anamnesis form the directory for your personal trajectory. .